-We thank Aditya Vaidya for helping to take study photos.
+We thank Aditya Vaidya for helping to take photos and assisting with the user studies.
 This work was funded by the National Institute on Disability and Rehabilitation Research (NIDRR) Grant #H133A031739 and a Microsoft Research Intelligent Systems for Assisted Cognition Award.